gemfire/gemfire-developer-website/content/blog/autoscaling-gf4k8s-custom-metrics/index.md

 ---
 title: 'Autoscaling GemFire for Kubernetes: From Stats to Pods'
 date: '2023-08-17'
+lastmod: '2023-08-17'
 description: How to set up a GemFire for Kubernetes autoscaler driven by custom metrics from GemFire statistics.
-lastmod: '2023-08-17'
-link-title: 'Autoscaling GemFire for Kubernetes: From Stats to Pods'
-parent: VMware GemFire for Kubernetes
-type: tutorials
+type: blog
-weight:
-aliases:
+team:
-    - autoscaling-gf4k8s-custom-metrics/
+  - Louis Jacome
 ---

 In this guide, you'll learn how to set up a VMware GemFire cluster on Kubernetes, utilizing an autoscaler driven by custom metrics from GemFire statistics